 you will have access to a high quality, cleaner, greener, and accessible transport system, which will support job creation and increase wages.
+The Plan will support and improve the excellent quality of life the North has to offer.

+As a commuter...

-The Plan will support and improve the excellent quality of life the North has to offer this plan has been developed with your future in mind.
-The transport system needs to meet demand and support people to access new opportunities, both now and in the future this Plan will improve the quality of your daily commute across different modes of transport to give you confidence in the reliability and quality of your door-to-door journeys.
+this Plan will improve the quality of your daily commute across different modes of transport to give you confidence in the reliability and quality of your door-to-door journeys.
 It will also open up new ways to get around the North.